ian-hamlin/pitufo/README.md

 # pitufo

 A small application that will walk the given path and replace the content of every json file found.
-The file will either be prettified or minified.
+The file will either be prettified or minified

 ## Latest Release